LoneWolfVPS/Fooocus-ControlNet-SDXL/readme.md

 <details>
 <summary>Q: Do I need to download the original fooocus software?</summary>
 No, you don't need to.
-Fooocus-Control is a standalone software, not a fooocus plugin.
+Fooocus-ControlNet-SDXL is a standalone software, not a fooocus plugin.
 Like most other software in the world, all you need to do is download (and unzip) -> launch it, there's nothing else required.
 </details>

 <details>
 <summary> Q: What is 'run_anime.bat' used for?</summary>
-'run.bat' will enable the generic version of Fooocus-Control, while 'run_anime.bat' will start the animated version of Fooocus-Control.
+'run.bat' will enable the generic version of Fooocus-ControlNet-SDXL, while 'run_anime.bat' will start the animated version of Fooocus-ControlNet-SDXL.
-The animated version of Fooocus-Control doesn't have any magical spells inside; it simply changes some default configurations from the generic version.
+The animated version of Fooocus-ControlNet-SDXL doesn't have any magical spells inside; it simply changes some default configurations from the generic version.
 You can try launching both the generic and animated versions separately to see if there are any differences in the user interface.
 </details>

 <details>
 <summary>Q: What is 'run_realistic.bat' used for?</summary>
-Realistic version of Fooocus-Control
+Realistic version of Fooocus-ControlNet-SDXL
 </details>

 <details>